nanos-world/docs/scripting/static_classes/Events.rst

     Events:on("MyServerEvent", function(player, my_text)
         Package:Log(player:GetName() .. " sent an event from client! " .. my_text)
-        -- outputs "Syed sent an event from client! hello nanos world!" end)
+        -- outputs "Syed sent an event from client! hello nanos world!"

+		-- sends an "answer" to the player which sent this event Events:CallRemote("MyClientEvent", player, {"hello nanos world! message only for you!"}) end)

-    -- calls a remote Event in all Client Packages Events:CallRemote("MyClientEvent", {"hello nanos world!"})
+    -- sends a remote Event to all Players in all Client Packages Events:BroadcastRemote("MyClientEvent", {"hello nanos world!"})

 Passing entities through events: